 - 1. Existing stand conditions. - 2.
 The management objective for the stand, including both short- and long-term objectives. - a.
 All applied tree marking/designation procedures and timber sale design elements must meet the management objectives as stated in the Rx. - 3.
 The target residual basal area for the stand. - 4.
 Other required tree and/or site treatments and protections. - 5.
 Tree marking paint schemes and color assignments. - 6.
 Required design features and mitigation measures. - a.
 Pre-screening for known cultural resources (Archeological items/sites that may have cultural significance/value) will be conducted by the USFS prior to issuing stands to the State for establishment. - b.
 If a cultural resource area needs to be excluded from a sale, the USFS will flag the boundaries of these protection areas prior to DNR sale establishment activities.
 Some coordination with the USFS will be required. - c.
 Any newly discovered potential cultural resource needs to be reported to the USFS immediately. - 7.
 The location and condition of private boundary lines (see additional info in section 420.B.3.d below) - 8.
 List of all scheduled stand activities (FACTS codes) - a.
 All pre- and post-sale scheduled activities for a GNA stand are the responsibility of the DNR to either complete ourselves, or make arrangements for their completion and verify that it has been done. - b.
 All FACTS code activities are to be entered into WisFIRS for each stand. - c.
 Follow the pre- and post-sale tracking procedures for all scheduled stand activities as described elsewhere in this handbook. - 9.
 Once the Rx has been approved, all the following must take place: - a.
 Enter the Rx approval date in the Prescription Approved box on the Stand Detail page in WisFIRS.
-If a stand is deferred, ignore the date field, and put a check in Deferred checkbox on the Stand Detail page no further steps are required for Deferred stands.
-However, do make note of any deferred stands, and maintain any email correspondence between the DNR and the USFS that documents the deferral.
-This correspondence will need to be uploaded into WisFIRS at a later date (see paragraph C,6,b below).
+If a stand is deferred, ignore the date field, and put a check in Deferred checkbox on the Stand Detail page no further steps are required for Deferred stands. - b.
+Add a Scheduled Harvest treatment to the stand under Planned Treatments if one does not already exist.

-- b.
-Add a Scheduled Harvest treatment to the stand under Planned Treatments if one does not already exist. - c.
+- c.
 Upload a PDF copy of the signed/approved Rx to the Scheduled Harvest Treatment.
 When the stand is subsequently added to a GNA timber sale at a later date, a copy of the approved Rx will automatically be uploaded to the documents tab of the timber sale. - 10.
 Special Note: Occasionally the USFS will provide the DNR with some stands in the master stand list that are sub-units of a single stand.
 As an example, this can happen when several smaller aspen clearcuts or patches are to be harvested out of a larger single stand of aspen.
 When receiving such project assignments from the USFS, we may receive stands that contain alphabetical sub-units (such as 2079-07a).
 To add these stands in WisFIRS, we need to assign new stand numbers.
 To follow a standard protocol, all sub-unit "A's" will be given a 100 stand number, "B's" will be given a 200 stand number, and so on.
 For example, 2079-07a = 2079-107 and 2079-07f = 2079-607.
 This WisFIRS stand number should be added to the prescription along with the original USFS stand number for clarity throughout the process, and a list of USFS stand numbers and their corresponding WisFIRS stand numbers should be added to the Qualifying Comments section of the 2460.